xpander-ai/xpander-sdk/API.md

 public setGraphSessionParam(param: string, value: any): void
 ```

+Sets a parameter in the current graph session.

 ###### `param`<sup>Required</sup> <a name="param" id="xpander-sdk.XpanderClient.setGraphSessionParam.parameter.param"></a>

 - *Type:* string

+The parameter to set, either 'previousNode' or 'prompt'.

 ---

 ###### `value`<sup>Required</sup> <a name="value" id="xpander-sdk.XpanderClient.setGraphSessionParam.parameter.value"></a>

 - *Type:* any

+The value to assign to the specified parameter.

 ---